Islandora/documentation/docs/user-documentation/metadata.md

 # Getting Metadata into Fedora and a Triple-store

 The above sections described how Drupal manages and stores metadata, but Islandora 8 provides for pushing that metadata into a Fedora 4+ repository and a triple-store.
 Islandora does this by using Drupal's serialization capabilities to provide a JSON-LD serialization that can be ingested by Fedora 4+ repository and triple-stores.
-In response to write operations, it sends notifications to the repository and triple-store that a node or term is available to ingest.
+In response to actions taken as a result of if-then configurations in [Contexts](context.md), Islandora sends notifications to the repository and triple-store that an entity available to ingest.

-The JSON-LD module works by taking node or term and its corresponding RDF mapping to create a JSON-LD serialization.
-The RDF mapping for a content type or vocabulary lists its fields and the RDF predicates that should be used for them.
+The JSON-LD module (written for Islandora) takes an entity and its corresponding RDF mapping (a structure defined by the contributed RDF module) to create a JSON-LD serialization.
+An RDF mapping for a content type, media type, or vocabulary lists its fields and the RDF predicates that should be used for them.

-For example, below is the JSON-LD serialization for an example Repository item node created in a standard claw-playbook based vagrant VM.
-A serialization such as this can be seen by appending `?_format=jsonld` to a node's URL.:
+The JSON-LD serialization for an entity is available by appending `?_format=jsonld` to the entity's URL.
+This particular syntax takes advantage of the REST API module.
+Below is an example JSONLD document representing the RDF serialization of a Repository item node created in a standard islandora-playbook based vagrant VM:
 ```
 {
   "@graph":[